Check how to move goods through ports that use the Goods Vehicle Movement Service

 - Admission Temporaire or Temporary Admission (ATA) Carnets

-Alternatively, you must give the haulier your Economic Operators Registration and Identification number (EORI number) if you’re approved to make an entry in your own records and declare goods in this way.
+You must give the haulier your EORI number if you’re approved to make an entry in your own records and declare goods in this way.
+You can include the safety and security import entry summary declaration movement reference number, but it is not mandatory.

 If you’re a haulier

-You must enter references for all the goods contained in the vehicle, trailer or container.
-You must follow instructions to find out if you need to get your goods checked by customs on arrival, or if you’re able to continue your journey.
+You must enter references for all the goods contained in the vehicle, trailer or container and follow instructions to find out if you need to get your goods checked by customs on arrival, or if you’re able to continue your journey.

 If your business has been hired by someone to move goods, you can register for an application platform interface (API).